zwancho/checking-passwork/README.md

-# There is a function called checkPW to check the passwork whether is correct.
+This is a program that shows how a typical login process work.